 - Speak up if I hear someone say "s/he deserved to be raped."

-- Educate myself about power-based personal violence and what I can do about it.
+- Educate myself about sexual and gender-based interpersonal violence and what I can do about it.

 - Encourage a friend to do the Green Dot training.

 - Encourage a friend to go through the Circuit training.

 - I see a couple, whether I know them or not, in a heated argument.
 One's fist is clenched and the partner looks upset.
 I ask if everything is ok.

 - I see a man talking to a woman at a bar.
 He is sitting very close to her and by the look on her face I can see she is uncomfortable.
 I ask her if she is ok.